 We are informed that there are already 1.8 million customers on the Priority Services Register.

 The Energy Network’s Association have also created a digital toolkit of materials to communicate this information, including social media posts, a poster and leaflet.
-The toolkit can be accessed and downloaded here.
+Access and download the toolkit.